MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Core/About/about_Object_Creation.md

 ## SHORT DESCRIPTION
-Explains how to create objects in  Windows PowerShell®.
+Explains how to create objects in  Windows PowerShellï¿½.

 ## LONG DESCRIPTION